Hydropower Plant Inspection in the Austrian Alps

 For the inspection of the Obervermuntwerk II hydroelectric power plant of illwerke vkw AG in the Austrian Alps, the Boston Dynamics Spot has recently been making its rounds as part of a pilot project.
 Adapted to the requirements of the energy supplier, the mobile robot automatically completes inspection routes, reads out measured values and collects data.

 Inspections are routine tasks that require the highest levels of accuracy, consistency and reliability to meet safety, environmental and performance standards.
 However, due to their repetitive nature, they are prone to errors.
-Energy suppliers in power plants and substations also have to contend with the challenge of inaccurate inspections.
+Energy suppliers in hydropower plants and substations also have to contend with the challenge of inaccurate inspections.
 This is also the case for illwerke vkw AG with its Obervermuntwerk II (OVW II) hydroelectric power plant.
 Located at an altitude of 1700 metres in the Austrian Alps, OVW II uses the drop of 291 metres between the Silvretta reservoir and Lake Vermunt to generate electricity.
-Autonomous, mobile robots offer a solution for carrying out inspections at any time with repeat accuracy and as free of errors as possible.
+Inspection robots offer a solution for carrying out autonomous missions at any time with repeat accuracy and as free of errors as possible.
 For this reason, the energy supplier has recently been relying on the combination of Spot from Boston Dynamics with the software solution for mobile inspection robots from Energy Robotics as part of a pilot project.

 Performing frequent inspection missions reliably

 Like all illwerke vkw AG power plants, the OVW II is controlled entirely remotely.
 Nevertheless, for inspection purposes, an employee regularly has to make a longer journey to the power plant - and the same applies to the other power generation sites.
 Especially in winter, this is difficult due to the alpine location and weather conditions.
-The use of Spot supports the employees of illwerke vkw AG in their inspection routines at OVW II and helps to ensure the safety standards of the industry by taking over inspection rounds for them.
+The use of Spot supports the employees of illwerke vkw AG in their inspection routines at its hydropower plant and helps to ensure the safety standards of the industry by taking over inspection rounds for them.

 Equipped with sensors, LiDAR and various cameras (optical, thermal image), Spot autonomously follows a set route in the hydropower plant.
 In doing so, it manoeuvres unerringly through narrow corridors and climbs and descends stairs with ease, while recording and transmitting information about the operation on site.
 For example, Spot reads readings from measuring devices and uses thermal images to detect defects in pipes and temperature levels.
 The collected data can be used not only to detect anomalies such as excessive temperature, leaks or contamination at an early stage, but also to read out flow rates and pressure values.